HIPAA Compliance Checklist

-Consider some of the most recent data breaches already this year:
+Consider some of the most recent data breaches:

-So far, over 40 million Americans have been affected by data breaches in 2019 alone.
+Over 40 million Americans were affected by data breaches in 2019 alone.
 What do all of these data breaches have in common?
 In one way or another, these companies failed to comply with HIPAA standards.
 More specifically, they were using outdated processes and solutions to protect patient data, very often related to control over what third-party vendors do with their data.

 Also, keep in mind that 43% of all cyber-attacks still target small to mid-size businesses– not just huge enterprises.
 Hackers are often going after small clinics and medical practice groups because they know that these are often less protected than the big hospitals.
 In other words, every organization needs to understand compliance to both avoid expensive penalties and secure their network.

 Ensuring that your company is compliant with federal regulations is about more than just following the rules.
 While enterprises like LabCorp or Quest may survive a breach, there are still far-reaching consequences that can last for several years after the initial event.

 For instance, corporations that fell prey to an attack in 2019 are already facing numerous investigations, lawsuits, and reputational damages.
 Also, the companies face losing millions in revenue while at the same time spending large sums to restore security to the network.
 And the Office of Civil Rights (OCR), the federal enforcement arm for HIPAA, has issued over 100 million in fines to institutions for violations and failures to comply.